Rob Sand: Personal life

-Sand and his wife, Christine (née Lauridsen), met in Des Moines and married in Madison County on June 2, 2012.
-They have two children.
+Sand and his wife, Christine Lauridsen, met in Des Moines and married in Madison County, on June 2, 2012, and have two sons.

+Christine is the CEO of her family's business Lauridsen Group.
+The Lauridsen Group began as a creamery, started by Hans Lauridsen, Christine's great-grandfather, and now owns several businesses involved in health and nutrition, having 60 facilities across the world.
+The company was run by Hans, then his son Walter, then Walter's son Nix and now by Christine.

-Sand wrote The Winning Ticket: Uncovering America's Biggest Lottery Scam, a book about the Hot Lotto scandal, with Reid Forgrave, a reporter for The Des Moines Register.
+Sand wrote The Winning Ticket: Uncovering America's Biggest Lottery Scam, a book about the Hot Lotto fraud scandal, with Reid Forgrave, a reporter for The Des Moines Register.
 The book was published on May 1, 2022.